kairos-io/immucore/README.md

  <write-fstab> (background: false) (weak: true)
 ```

-As show in the DAG, the steps are in order and that shows their dependencies, i.e. `mount-root` depends on `discover-state`and that is why it's just below it.
+As shown in the DAG, the steps are in order and that shows their dependencies, i.e. `mount-root` depends on `discover-state`and that is why it's just below it.
-It won't run until the previous step has completed **without errors**
+It won't run until the previous step has completed **without errors**.
 There is also the `weak` value which indicates that this step has weak dependencies.
 It will run even if its dependencies failed, instead of refusing to run.